VlodkoMr/near-river/readme.md

 It provides an easy-to-use interface for tracking blockchain events, filtering and storing them in a database, and querying data through a pre-built, extendable API.

-### Why Choose NEAR Watch?

-NEAR Watch is easy to set up, letting you run an indexer in just 5 minutes with real-time, stable data flow to your database.
-It’s scalable, flexible, and designed to handle any amount of data with real-time updates.
-The pre-built API makes querying easy, and data storage is optimized for key data points.

-AI help you to get powerful data analytics and insights.

 ### Key Features:

 - Rapid setup for custom NEAR indexer: edit `.env` file and run docker!